harryho/treactbook/README.md

 # TreactBook

-* Starter project built on React, TypeScript, Storybook and Jest
+* Starter project built on React, TypeScript, Redux, Storybook and Jest

 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+* The chat demo comes from the [Redux tutorial](https://redux.js.org/recipes/usage-with-typescript).
+The definition of store is slightly simpllified.

 ## Caveat
 * Use Node 11.13+ and do __NOT__ use Node 12